allegro/ralph-cli/README.md

 ## Where to go next?

-You should start with [Quickstart](quickstart.md) to get up and running quickly.
-You may want to consult [Key Concepts](concepts.md) section as well, which is meant to be used as a more detailed reference.
+You should start with [Quickstart][quickstart] to get up and running quickly.
+You may want to consult [Key Concepts][concepts] section as well, which is meant to be used as a more detailed reference.